 Would it make sense to sell on this platform?
 Yes, Amazon is definitely worth a go.
 Amazon’s flexible seller plans and extra development programs, such as Sponsored Products, make it easier to build the channel in a way that is both sustainable and profitable.
 Small sellers that require fulfillment services might also benefit from FBA.
 Multichannel fulfillment is even offered.

-Google Shopping: Super high traffic channel
+Google Shopping: Super high-traffic channel

 Those who don’t start their product search on Amazon are more inclined to use Google instead, according to the study.
-Search engines account for little over half of all product queries, with Google accounting for 88 percent of all search traffic.
+Search engines account for a little over half of all product queries, with Google accounting for 88 percent of all search traffic.
 To capture this traffic, Google Shopping offers a low-cost and low-lift channel.